TNRIS/lake-gallery/README.md

   or

-5. make a copy of the secrets-sample.py, remove the '-sample' from the name, and manually fill in the values
+5. make a copy of the set_env-SAMPLE.sh, remove the '-SAMPLE' from the name, and manually fill in the values.
+Then run `. set_env.sh` from said secrets folder

-It is suggested to use your locally configured AWS CLI when working locally.
-If this is already set up, you can ignore the AWS Key & Secret in the secrets.py file.
-If not, you will need to populate them in secrets.py and uncomment these parameters within the app's settings.py
+You will need to use your configured AWS CLI when working locally.
+If not already set up, you will need to install the AWS CLI and configure it with an access key and secret key.

 ## Develop
 1. run `make run-dev` to run the app locally and reference local static files.
 Will be available at `localhost:8000`.
 Media files will still be referenced from the production S3 bucket.